AlexeyGorovoy/zeithalt/r/index.md

 ----------

-<a id="#f6d0"></a>
 ----------
- ###  Eastern Brickland
+ ### <a id="f6d0"></a>Eastern Brickland

 `🖼️ Landmark`

 Brickland Fortress is a harsh, mostly mountainous region acting as a buffer between the lands of the east and west.

-It features huge mountain ranges that start on the south-easternmost border with the [Chaotic Plains](#8a30), extend into the middle part of the region, and then slowly bend in a U-shape toward [Mt.
-Pickles](#7490) as they divide the land into two parts: Eastern and Western Brickland.
+It features huge mountain ranges that start on the south-easternmost border with the [Chaotic Plains](../refs/chaotic_plains.md), extend into the middle part of the region, and then slowly bend in a U-shape toward [Mt.
+Pickles](../refs/mt_pickles.md) as they divide the land into two parts: Eastern and Western Brickland.

-The mountain ranges, which are named as [Brickspire Mountains](#50d0), house small amounts of gold and iron mines.
+The mountain ranges, which are named as [Brickspire Mountains](../refs/brickspire_mountains.md), house small amounts of gold and iron mines.
 However they also house the main economic source of the entire region - its numerous stone quarries.

 The high quality stones are mined from quarries used both locally, as well as exported into different regions to supply a factions' demand for building materials.